 If you don’t know anyone at all who is a member but you would be interested in joining Medway Lodge, then please get in touch with Alan, our Secretary, who will be pleased to hear from you.

 Tell us who you are and little bit about yourself.
 We will see if we can be of help to find someone who is a member that you do know, but you didn’t know was a member.
-It is important to us to work this way, for all members have to be sponsored.

 When making enquiries to join would you please give your full name, address, telephone number and email address.